RustyRoboticsBV/TilesetBuilder/README.md

 3. If its parts can be derived from other parts: construct it from derived parts.
 4. If possible, derive it from other loaded tiles in the tileset.

 This allows you to make your archive as complex as it needs to be.
-Please view the `Demo` folder for various tileset examples.

 ### Parts
 Often, you don't want a tile to be directly loaded from a single image, but instead use a foreground and background image.
 If you prefix your tile image with `PART_`, the importer will treat as a foreground image, which will get overlayed on top of a background image (which is always the `CENTER` tile).
 You can control the compositing process on a per-pixel basis using a `MASK_` image.